Tag Archives: curing

 • Rent big agricultural fans and point them outside, by an open doorway to exhaust interior humid air.

 • Turn up the heater and run all fans to keep air moving, with the main focus on exhausting the moist air at the same time.
+Important note: heaters will not exhaust or remove moist air.
+Turning up the heat will only help drying and curing if the moisture in the air is removed by fans or dehumidifiers.
+Just using the heater and fans will only blow moist air around.

 • Air conditioning takes moisture out of the air.
 Just keep a balance of using AC and heat, since heat helps the curing process more than cool conditions